mb389/projectcamo/README.md

 ![SpaceBook](https://cdn.filestackcontent.com/RtKLuovRQBmEvxbC3JOs)
 [![Built at Fullstack Academy](https://img.shields.io/badge/Built%20at-Fullstack%20Academy-red.svg?style=round-square)](http://fullstackacademy.com)

 SpaceBook aims to recreate the spreadsheet with today's media rich world in mind.

+## To run application

+Use 'npm install && npm run dev' to run the development version of the application Note - requires local MongoDB instance to be running

 ## Summary

 Now you can organize all of your information, including images, lists, checkbox, map locations, and more, in one simple place.
 SpaceBook also allows users to collaborate while viewing and manipulating their data in a variety of ways.

 ## Features